stfab/my-website/index.md

     <div class="right">
         <h3>Planning & Integration</h3>
         <img src="/assets/img/interface-3593269_640.png" alt="Image of an interface">
         <p>CI/CD systems sustainably promote the continuous quality assurance and delivery of software.
 I support you in the planning and implementation of such solutions.
-For this, I rely on enterprise products (GitLab, TeamCity) and open-source solutions (Buildbot & Jenkins).</p>
+For this, I rely on enterprise products (GitLab, TeamCity) and open-source solutions (Buildbot, GoCD & Jenkins).</p>
     </div>
 </div>